tmtsoftware/csw/docs/src/main/services/config.md

-# Configuration service
+# Configuration Service

 Configuration Service provides a centralized persistent store for any configuration file used in the TMT Software System.
 All versions of configuration files are retained, providing a historical record of each configuration file.

-Note that in order to use the APIs described here, the [location service](../services/location.html) ([csw-cluster-seed](../apps/cswclusterseed.html)) and [config service server](../apps/cswonfigserverapp.html) need to be running somewhere in the local network and the necessary configuration, environment variables or system properties should be defined to point to the correct host and port number(s) for the location service seed nodes.
+Note that in order to use the APIs described here, the [Location Service](../services/location.html) ([csw-cluster-seed](../apps/cswclusterseed.html)) and [Configuration Service Server](../apps/cswonfigserverapp.html) needs to be running somewhere in the local network and the necessary configuration, environment variables or system properties should be defined to point to the correct host and port number(s) for the Location Service seed nodes.

 This service will be part of the observatory cluster and exposes Rest endpoints that can be accessed over HTTP.
 Component developers can use the csw-config-client library in their code.
-The library wraps the low level communication with ConfigServer and exposes simple to use methods to access and manage configuration files.
+The library wraps the low level communication with Configuration Service Server and exposes simple to use methods to access and manage configuration files.

 ## Dependencies

-To use the Configuration service without using the framework, add this to your `build.sbt` file:
+To use the Configuration Service without using the framework, add this to your `build.sbt` file:

 sbt
 :   @@@vars